ZenonKristalovich/FarmRPGPractice/README.md

 Goals to Complete

-1-Holding tools display area it will effect (Completed) 2-Being able to effect the ground, start by being able to till 3-Being able to plant seeds in the ground
+1-Holding tools display area it will effect (Completed) 2-Being able to effect the ground, start by being able to till (Completed) 3-Being able to plant seeds in the ground
 4-Proper farm yard design
 5-Build house interior